thewca/wca-documents/edudoc/judge-tutorial/judge-tutorial.md

 **+2**: the competitor stops the timer without fully releasing the puzzle.

 **DNF**: the competitor touches the puzzle before the judge has inspected the solved state.
 If you are certain that no change in alignment of the puzzle was done as a result of this, **+2** can be given instead.
+Exception: if immediately after stopping the timer, the competitor **briefly** touches the puzzle without affecting its state, the time penalty may be lifted, at the discretion of the judge.

 ![](images/penalty3.png){.centered .page-break-before}